tonikelope/megacrypter/README.md

 Step 4: remove ALL /config .sample extension and edit (miscellaneous.php, database.php and gmail.php).

-Step 5: ask your favourite download manager developers to recognize your new megacrypter links.
+Step 5: ask your favourite download manager developers to recognize your new megacrypter links (optional).

 You're alone from here.
 Good luck!